jljl1337/whisper-gui/README.md

 ![Usage](./3use.gif)

 The larger the model, the longer it will take to run.
-A `txt` and a `srt` file will be created in the chosen folder.
+A `output.txt` and a `output.srt` file will be created in the chosen folder.